 - Utilise the Nunnery sustainably to the benefit of the island.

-and give them the opportunity to stay in the oldest standing building in the Channel Islands and the best preserved Roman small forts in the British Isles.
+Whilst the Nunnery is primarily a Bird Observatory, we welcome researchers, conservation volunteers, heritage specialists and related student/educational groups, and give them the opportunity to stay in the oldest standing building in the Channel Islands and the best preserved Roman small forts in the British Isles.

 The Nunnery’s importance extends beyond the Roman period.
 It is currently believed that the site has occupied, almost continuously, for 1,700 years.
 It was refurbished as an 18th century gun battery then served as barracks, hospital, married quarters and farm.
 There is even a suggestion that at some point before the 18th century it had actually been a convent.
 Finally it was converted to Resistance Nest ‘Piratenschloss’ by the Germans during World War II.So keep watching this space to find out more.